 Airfare Discount Information – Getting the Best Airfare Deals

 Buy your ticket online.
-As with most business, airlines offer incentives that could save you money if the ticket is purchased online instead of at the counter.
+As with most businesses, airlines offer incentives that could save you money if the ticket is purchased online instead of at the counter.
 Most airlines except Southwest charge for booking airline tickets on the phone.
 Fees are typically $15 to $25.

 Tickets sold more than 8 weeks in advance will be at the current rate and not at a special rate.
-Airlines don’t generally refund the difference if your flight is discounted after the purchase has been made.
-The only time this is not beneficial to you is if you are traveling during peak times such as Spring Break, Thanksgiving, or Christmas because fares often go up significantly during peak travel dates.
-Again, not foolproof as in recent years, some holiday fares dropped dramatically.
+If your flight is discounted after the purchase has been made, airlines generally don’t refund the difference.
+The only time this is not beneficial to you is if you are traveling during peak times, such as Spring Break, Thanksgiving, or Christmas, because fares often go up significantly during peak travel dates.
+Again, this is not foolproof.
+In recent years, some holiday fares dropped dramatically.

 Flying midweek will get you cheaper fares.
-The cheapest days are usually Tuesdays, Wednesdays and believe it or not, Saturdays.
+The cheapest days are usually Tuesdays, Wednesdays, and believe it or not, Saturdays.
 If you’re flexible about the day you fly, you could save up to 50% on airfare costs.
 You can save even more if you are willing to fly the red-eye flights instead of during the day.
 Booking the earliest possible flight can sometimes save money.

 Also, adjusting your dates of travel by just a day or two can save hundreds, especially if you’re buying for more than one person.

 Book your vacation for August and September instead of traditional vacation months like June and July.
-Many airlines as well as resort destinations lower their rates during this time of year to encourage late season traveling.
-If you realize that the month will not change the location and attractions at your destination of choice, then planning a late season vacation could save you hundreds of dollars.
+Many airlines, as well as resort destinations, lower their rates during this time of year to encourage late season traveling.
+If you realize that the month will not change the location and attractions at your destination of choice, then planning a late-season vacation could save you hundreds of dollars.